Popov-Lab-UNC/DELi/docs/enumerator.rst

 Enumeration with DELi
 ---------------------
 DELi provides enumeration functionality through the ``Library`` class.
-Object of this class can be enumerated using the ``enumerate`` method:
+Objects of this class can be enumerated using the ``enumerate`` method:

 .. code-block:: python